Victoria Falls is not only known for its colossal waterfall, but an adventure capital for thrill-seekers and safari enthusiasts.

 THINGS TO DO IN VICTORIA FALLS

-The jump is at the center of the Victoria Falls Bridge.
-It’s 364 ft (111 m) high.
+The jump is at the center of the 364-foot (111 m) Victoria Falls Bridge.

 It was my first time bungee jumping and let me tell you, I was nervous!
-I heard that a woman fell into the crocodile-infested river years ago.
+This is a story I read where a young woman fell into the crocodile-infested Zambezi river years ago.
 Purchased extra travel insurance just in case.

 See the falls from Zimbabwe side

-Victoria Falls is one of the 7 Natural Wonders of the World.
+Victoria Falls is listed as one of the 7 Natural Wonders of the World.
 You can see the mist from town.

-I saw the falls through Victoria Falls National Park but I think a better way to take in its grandeur beauty is by helicopter or a micro-flight.
+I saw the falls through Victoria Falls National Park but I think a better way to take in its magnificent beauty is by helicopter or a 15 minute (or 30 minute) micro-flight.

 To enter into the park, there are different prices depending on your nationality, but the price for passport holders outside of Southern Africa region is $30.